Gyan313/cryptoWallet/README.md

 ----------

-3. Create wallet using python.
+3. Create hdwallet using python.
     * What are the basic function of a crypto-wallet ?

-        - Private Key Generation
+        - Account Generation
             - private_key ----> from a cryptographic algorithm.
             - public_key -----> one-way cryptographic function ----> func(private_key)
             - wallet_address ----> public_key hashed to get the produce a wallet address.
 Short, human-readable.

-            - You must always use local_private_keys ( saved locally on my machine ) when working with nodes hosted by someone else, as i am using infura node.
+            - You must always use local_private_keys ( saved locally on my browser, not on localStorage ) when working with nodes hosted by someone else, as i am using infura node.

             - Why we only need private key?
                 - cause, with private_key we can generate a public_key